How To Jump Start A Car?

 3. Start the Car: Activate the power bank and attempt to start your car.

-4. Disconnect Safely: Once the car is running, remove the cables and recharge your power bank.
+4. Disconnect Safely: Remove the cables and recharge your power bank once the car runs.

 3. how to push start a manual car

-If your car has a manual transmission, you can try a push start (also known as a bump start) to get your vehicle running without the need for cables or another car.
+If your car has a manual transmission, you can try a push start (also known as a bump start) to get your vehicle running without needing cables or another car.

 Steps for a Push Start: